 Abstract.
-Operational Ocean Forecasting Systems (OOFS) have proven immensely valuable today.
-Numerous successful and inspiring services are currently operating in various world regions, contributing to cutting-edge applications within the marine community.
+Operational ocean forecasting systems (OOFSs) have proven to be immensely valuable today.
+Numerous successful and inspiring services are operating in various regions of the world, contributing to cutting-edge applications within the marine community.
 This success lays a strong foundation for building a global community around ocean forecasting.
-However, developing and enhancing new forecasting systems remains challenging due to the absence of best practices, standards, and community-endorsed architectures.
-The OceanPrediction Decade Collaborative Center (DCC) and its associated Decade actions aim to address these challenges by leveraging the UN Decade of Ocean Science and the concept of digital twinning.
-This paper introduces the OceanPrediction DCC and outlines the forward-looking strategies developed to achieve these
+However, the development and enhancement of existing forecasting systems remain challenging due to the absence of best practices, standards, and community-endorsed architectures.
+The OceanPrediction Decade Collaborative Center (DCC) and its associated Decade actions aim to address these challenges by leveraging the UN Decade of Ocean Science for Sustainable Development (2021-2030) and the concept of digital twinning.
+This paper introduces the OceanPrediction DCC and outlines the forward-looking strategies to achieve these ambitious goals.

-15 ambitious goals.
 The special issue introduced by this paper is part of this broader effort.